-Handling Potential COVID-19 Incidents:
+3. Handling Potential COVID-19 Incidents:

-- Suspected positive incidents or exposure concerns are to be immediately reported to the Supervisor. - You can contact UBC Occupational First Aid 604 822 4444 for immediate assistance. - Contact Safety and Risk Services at 604-822-2029 or email ready.ubc@ubc.ca and a safety expert will provide guidance on any immediate follow-up measures. - Further COVID-19 incident reporting information can be found on the SRS responding to/reporting-covid-19-exposure site - Direct people who are unsure about what they should do to the BC Thrive Self Assessment Tool - UBC OPH (Occupational Preventative Health) Services remain available to all staff, faculty, and paid students who have questions or concerns about their health and safety in the workplace, including questions around COVID-19.
+- Suspected positive incidents or exposure concerns are to be immediately reported to the Supervisor. - You can contact UBC Occupational First Aid 604 822 4444 for immediate assistance. - Contact Safety and Risk Services at 604-822-2029 or email ready.ubc@ubc.ca and a safety expert will provide guidance on any immediate follow-up measures. - Further COVID-19 incident reporting information can be found on the SRS responding to/reporting-covid-19-exposure site - Supervisors can refer to: https://srs.ubc.ca/covid-19/health-safety-covid-19/covid-19-infections/ - Direct people who are unsure about what they should do to the BC Thrive Self Assessment Tool - 4.
+UBC OPH (Occupational Preventative Health) Services remain available to all staff, faculty, and paid students who have questions or concerns about their health and safety in the workplace, including questions around COVID-19.

-26. Monitoring/Updating COVID-19 Safety Plan
+27. Monitoring/Updating COVID-19 Safety Plan